flokk.

 Musée de la Civilisation

-One of Canada's best family museums, with hands-on permanent exhibitions covering Québec's First Nations history, French colonial life, and interactive galleries where kids can handle artifacts and tr
+One of Canada's best family museums, with hands-on permanent exhibitions covering Québec's First Nations history, French colonial life, and interactive galleries where kids can handle artifacts and try on historical costumes.
+Plan at least two hours and check the schedule for any drop-in workshops running during your visit.

 kids_and_family